 Expanding Investment and Payment Use

 Nevertheless, as more companies adopt bitcoin as a method of payment, its value could stabilize.
 Major companies that already accept bitcoin include Microsoft, AT&T, Starbucks, PayPal and Amazon, although you must jump through a hoop or two to pay that way.
 And as of September 1, Colorado residents can use bitcoin to pay their state personal and business taxes.

-In addition, as more platforms make room for bitcoin trading, the market should expand among individual traders and investors.
-While Coinbase, Kraken and online investment firms like Robinhood and Webull all allow the purchase of cryptocurrency, big, traditional brokerages are just climbing onboard, even though some already make trades on blockchain.
+As more platforms make room for bitcoin trading, the market should expand among individual traders and investors.
+Coinbase, Kraken and online investment firms like Robinhood and Webull all allow the purchase of cryptocurrency.
+However, big, traditional brokerages are just climbing onboard, even though some already make trades on blockchain.

 Goldman Sachs, for example, announced in April that it would give high-net-worth clients access to bitcoin and ethereum.
 Other brokerages, such as Schwab, Fidelity and TD Ameritrade, simply allow their clients exposure to the crypto market, although Fidelity will allow companies to allow their employees to invest up to 20% of their 401(k)s in bitcoin, NBC News reported.